jon-jacky/Piety/samples/edd.md

 When you type a command *a*, *i*, or *c* that enters *input mode*, *edd* opens a line in the window at the insertion point and puts the cursor there.
-You then type lines of text directly into the window (not the command region).
-You can edit within each line in the usual way (as provided by *readline*).
+You then type lines of text (as many as you want) directly into the window (not the command region).
+You can edit within your current line in any way provided by *readline* (or your local equivalent), but you can't edit other lines (that you have already finished by typing RETURN).
 When you are done, type a period at the start of a line to exit input mode.
-Then *edd* puts the cursor back in the command region for you to type the next command.
+Then *edd* puts the cursor back in the command region for you to type another command.

 **edd** provides a few new commands (not in *ed.py*) to make it easy to move around the buffer (by changing the current line): *Z* pages